jacquuouille/airbnb_dbt_project/README.md

 # Data Analytics Engineering Project: dbt, BigQuery & Evidence

 This project aims to build an **end-to-end analytics pipeline**, from data transformation to data visualisation.
-Data is sourced from [Inside Airbnb](https://insideairbnb.com/get-the-data/)

 ### ✅ 1.
 Project Overview

 The project implements a modern data pipeline using BigQuery, dbt and Evidence:
 - Load raw data into **BigQuery**
-- Transform data into analytics-ready table using **dbt**
+- Transform data into analytics-ready table using **dbt**, and ingested into **BigQuery**.
 - Visualize data in **Evidence** through interactive dashboard

 ![Schema](screenshots/schema.png)